zhouhuashan/onnxruntime/README.md

 cmake .. -G "Visual Studio 14 2015" -A x64   -DCMAKE_BUILD_TYPE=%CMAKE_BUILD_TYPE% -DCMAKE_CXX_FLAGS="/arch:AVX2 /openmp"
 ```
 ## CUDA
-To build Lotus with CUDA support, download CUDA8 and CUDNN from NVidia.
+To build Lotus with CUDA support, download CUDA8 and CUDNN6 from NVidia.
 Once installed you can call cmake for Lotus as follows:
 ```
-cmake .. -G "Visual Studio 14 2015" -A x64   -DCMAKE_BUILD_TYPE=%CMAKE_BUILD_TYPE% -Dlotus_USE_CUDA=1 -Dlotus_CUDNN_HOME=%CUDNN_HOME%
+cmake .. -G "Visual Studio 14 2015" -A x64   -DCMAKE_BUILD_TYPE=%CMAKE_BUILD_TYPE% -Dlotus_USE_CUDA=ON -Dlotus_CUDNN_HOME=%CUDNN_HOME%

+you may have to specify your root CUDA installation directory via -DCUDA_TOOLKIT_ROOT_DIR
 ```
 where CUDNN_HOME may look something like `d:\local\cudnn-8.0-windows10-x64-v6.0\cuda`
+and
+CUDA_TOOLKIT_ROOT_DIR is something like `c:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0`